samjulien/blog/_posts/2018-05-29-creating-beautiful-apps-with-angular-material.md

 }
 ```

-Then, you can open the `post-dialog-component.ts` file and replace its code with the following;
+Then, you can open the `post-dialog.component.ts` file and replace its code with the following;

 ```ts
 import {Component, EventEmitter, Inject} from '@angular/core';